 An adult experiences orgasm (once aroused) by stimulating the erectile sex organ (the phallus).
 The penis and the clitoris are anatomically equivalent.
 The sex organs (penis and clitoris) have two corpora cavernosa that fill with blood when the mind is engaged with thoughts of an explicitly erotic nature.
 The kind of stimulation, that might lead to orgasm, is highly specific and involves massaging the erectile organ or more specifically the blood-flow within the phallus.
 The phallus must be stimulated from arousal through to climax, by massaging the erectile organ in a firm and continuous rhythm.

 A man masturbates by holding his erect penis between his fingers and pulling the skin up and down the shaft.
 A woman’s masturbation technique does not feel so explicitly sexual or genitally focused.
-A responsive woman pushes down over her vulva while thinking of an erotic scenario.
+A responsive woman pushes down over her vulva while thinking about an erotic scenario.
 It is a very personal and private experience.
 When a woman is stimulating herself, her actions are dictated by subconscious instinct rather than conscious thought.

 A responsive woman experiences very slight physical arousal when focused on erotic fantasy.
 She is motivated to massage her vulva because of the tingling sensation from the increased blood flow (tumescence).
 A woman has little awareness of the specific anatomy she is stimulating.
 Her focus is on what is happening in her mind.
 She could not see easily even if she wanted to look.
 Kinsey reported the external anatomy that women stimulate including the clitoral glans and labia.
 More accurately a woman stimulates the internal clitoral organ, which contains the corpora cavernosa, by pushing down with her fingers.
 She pushes the skin down over the top of the glans.
 As arousal builds, she presses down into the tissue either side of her labia.